maykar/plex_assistant/README.md

 To help with config and troubleshooting Plex Assistant automatically adds a sensor to display the names of connected Google cast devices and Plex clients.
 It will also display the machine ID and type of device for Plex clients.

 To update the sensor send the command "update sensor" to Plex Assistant either through your voice assistant (e.g. `"Hey Google, tell Plex to update sensor."`) or as a HA service call.
-The sensor will also update any time a command is sent to Plex Assistant.
+The sensor will also update any time a command is sent to Plex Assistant and at HA startup.

 To view the sensor results, navigate to "Developer Tools" in HA's sidebar and click "States", then find `sensor.plex_assistant_devices` in the list below.

-Note: Plex clients must be open in order to be detected or recieve commands from this component, Plex can sometimes take around a minute to detect that a client is active/inactive.
+Note: Plex clients must be open in order to be detected by the sensor or recieve commands from this component, Plex can sometimes take around a minute to detect that a client is active/inactive.

 ***You must restart after installation and configuration, but you may want to setup Google Assistant triggers or HA's conversation intergration first as they will also require a restart.
 Instructions for each below.***